Quantization of the universal centralizer and central D-modules: Knop-Ng o functor and parabolic restriction

-Since the counit map $c$ is the inclusion of the sections of $\F$ supported on $P/U_P$ (see for example \cite[Proposition 1.7.1(iii)]{HTT}) it suffices to prove that any section of $\int_{\pi^P}M$ is supported on $P/U_P$.
-Since $G/U_P$ is quasi-affine, any quasicoherent sheaf on $G/U_P$ is globally generated \cite[Proposition 5.1.2]{EGAII}, so it suffices to show the support of any object of $\Gamma(\int_{\pi^P}M)$ is contained in $P/U_P$.
+Since any section of $\F$ supported on $P/U_P$ is contained in the image of the map $c$, cf. \cite[Proposition 1.7.1(iii)]{HTT}, it suffices to prove that any section of $\int_{\pi^P}M$ is supported on $P/U_P$.
+Since $G/U_P$ is quasi-affine, hence $\F$ is globally generated \cite[Proposition 5.1.2]{EGAII}, it suffices to show the support of any element of $\Gamma(\int_{\pi^P}M)$ is contained in $P/U_P$.